 Custom images are based on ECS disk snapshots.
 You can set up identical or different configurations for ECS instances that are created from images.

 You can also use an instance to create an image.
-See create a custom image by using an instance.
+For more information, see create a custom image by using an instance.

 To enhance the security of custom images created from snapshots, see security suggestions for Alibaba Cloud custom images.

 - Custom images cannot be used across regions.